 About ELSS Mutual Funds

 Every year diligent salaried employees get busy to plan their tax savings.
 Most of them are in the process of finalizing oaths to invest under Section 80 C. Under this section, a person can get a tax deduction of Rs 1 Lakh.
-To get this rebate, most of people have started investing in ELSS (Equity Linked Savings scheme) or in mutual funds coming under Section 80 C.
+To get this rebate, most people have started investing in ELSS (Equity Linked Savings scheme) or in mutual funds coming under Section 80 C.

 If you are really interested in investing in these ELSS Mutual funds, you should consider some of the important points.